Pekingese · Standard Mandarin (basis)

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Northeastern Mandarin is a dialect of Mandarin.
+Northeastern Mandarin is a dialect of the Mandarin language.

 Northeastern Mandarin is part of the East Asia region on DialectAtlas.